matraina/CCDTesting/README.md

-    "fix_leach_reconstruction" : true, #correct reconstruction bug due to leach "reverse" : true, #number of electrons increasing (true) or decreasing (false) as ADU value decreases "ccd_register_size": 1036,  #size of register for overscan location "analysis_region" : "full", #where to compute noise and dark current (anticlustering only) "calibration_constant_guess" : 10, #guess for calibration constant used if calibration fails (or not performed) "print_header" : false, #print header.txt? (in /header or mother dir) "tuning_analysis":  #configure tuning analysis
+    "fix_leach_reconstruction" : true, #correct reconstruction bug due to leach "reverse" : true, #number of electrons increasing (true) or decreasing (false) as ADU value decreases "ccd_register_size": 1036,  #size of register for overscan location "analysis_region" : "full", #where to compute noise and dark current (anticlustering only).
+Accepted values: 'full', 'exposed_pixels', 'overscan'
+    "calibration_constant_guess" : 10, #guess for calibration constant used if calibration fails (or not performed) "print_header" : false, #print header.txt? (in /header or mother dir) "tuning_analysis":  #configure tuning analysis